Frequently asked questions about Accelerated Master’s programs

-1.Why should I apply for the accelerated 4+1 degree program?
+1.Why should I apply for the Accelerated Master's degree program?

-The accelerated degree program offers our top undergraduate students the opportunity to complete their bachelor’s and their master’s degrees in five calendar years.
+The Accelerated Master’s program offers our top undergraduate students the opportunity to complete their bachelor’s and their master’s degrees in five calendar years.
 Traditional bachelor’s (120 credits) and master’s degree (30 credits) programs typically would take about 5.5-6 years to complete.
 The savings in time and money are possible because

 - six credits are shared between the undergraduate and graduate degrees (reducing the total credits for both programs to 144 credits)